iambillzhao/HardwarePirates/README.md

 ### Making a Pull Request

-1. Merge changes from the master branch to your new branch using `git merge master`.
+1. Merge changes from the main branch to your new branch using `git merge main`.

 2. Head to this [repository](https://github.com/iambillzhao/Movie-Store) and go to the tab named "Pull Requests".